 What’s really interesting is giving away two virtual reality headsets per person, not one.
 This is likely to demonstrate the social capabilities of the device, via multiplayer games and social apps.
 This is a great idea as it means a headset is likely donated to a family member, spreading the headsets further.
 More importantly, it also helps to show VR as a social experience, fighting back against the stigma of antisocial experiences.
 How can the experience be antisocial if you’re playing with friends?

 The Oculus Quest will likely have this kind of marketing in 2019, perhaps being pushed by apps which use Oculus Insight and making levels based on scanning the living room.
 We may also see another large-scale consumer activation in 2019.

 Which virtual reality headset should I buy in 2019?

 As you may tell from the article, there are high hopes towards the Oculus Quest in the western market.
 The headset has accessibility, good support, and great controls.
 However, the HTC VIVE Focus may do exceptionally well in 2019 as well.

 Alan Kay, a computer scientist, once said that “people who are really serious about software should make their own hardware”.
 Apple took these steps to heart, quoting Alan during the unveiling of the original iPhone in 2007.
 Facebook is taking the same steps too, knuckling down with VR over the next few years.

 Will the future be bright for standalone VR headsets?
-Time will tell, though as a casual commentator on the industry, I am hopeful.
+Time will tell, though as a casual commentator on the industry, hopes are high.